Dan Parks: Connacht

 In the following season, Parks continued to be a regular player for Connacht.
 He featured in all of the team's 22 games in the 2013–14 Pro12, with 14 of these appearances coming as starts, and scored his only Connacht try in a match against Ulster.
 In the 2013–14 Heineken Cup Parks featured in all six of Connacht's matches, with all but one of these appearances coming as starts.
 This included an historic victory over the four time European champions Toulouse.
 Parks scored 157 points in the two competitions over the course of the season.
 In April 2014, it was announced that Parks would not have his contract renewed and would leave the province at the end of the season.
 Following his release from Connacht, Parks announced his retirement from all professional rugby.

 International career

+Parks qualified to play for Scotland via his maternal grandfather who was born in Kilbirnie, Ayrshire.

 2004–2008

-Parks qualified to play for Scotland via his maternal grandfather who was born in Kilbirnie, Ayrshire.
 He made his Scotland debut in February 2004 against Wales.
 He also played in all three 2005 Autumn tests, his positive attitude and commitment won praise from coach Frank Hadden.
 Parks' fortunes improved along with those of the Scotland team who enjoyed more success in the 2005–2006 season.